adamgordonbell/to-earthly/test_cases/react_simple/output2/EarthfilePlan.md

 The file structure consists of a `Dockerfile`, `Earthfile`, `index.html`, `output2/`, `package-lock.json`, `package.json`, `postcss.config.cjs`, `public/`, `src/`, `tailwind.config.cjs`, `tsconfig.json`, `tsconfig.node.json`, `vite.config.ts`, and `yarn.lock`.
 We will need to copy these files into the Earthfile at the appropriate stages.

 `run.sh`:
-This script clones the repository, logs in to Docker Hub, builds the Docker image, pushes the Docker image, and runs the build process inside the Docker container.
+This script logs into Docker Hub, builds the Docker image, runs the `build.sh` script inside the Docker container, and then builds and pushes the application Docker image.
 In Earthly, we don't need to wrap Docker commands in a bash script.
 Instead, we will create targets in the Earthfile to handle the build process.

 `build.Dockerfile`:
-This Dockerfile sets up the base image, working directory, copies files, installs dependencies, and sets the `build.sh` script as executable.
+This Dockerfile sets up the base image, working directory, copies the `build.sh` script, and installs global dependencies.
 We will create a `base` target in the Earthfile to handle these steps.

 `build.sh`:
-This script sets environment variables and runs the React build process.
-We will create a `build` target in the Earthfile to handle these steps.
+This script copies the necessary files into the container, installs local dependencies, and runs the React Service Build.
+We will create separate targets in the Earthfile for copying files, installing dependencies, and building the React application.

 Here's how the Earthfile targets should look like:

 1. Header
    - The header of the Earthfile starts with a version declaration. `VERSION 0.7`
    - Then pick the base image.
-Node 19 in this case.
+Node.js 19 alpine in this case.
    - Set the working directory to `/app`.

-2. `deps` target:
+2. `base` target:
-   - Copy the `package*.json` files.
+   - Copy the `build.sh` script into the image.
-   - Install TypeScript globally.
+   - Install global dependencies using npm.

-   - Run `npm ci`.
+3. `copy-files` target:
+   - Use the `base` target as a starting point.
-   - Copy the remaining files and directories.
+   - Copy the necessary files and directories into the Earthfile.

+4. `install-deps` target:
+   - Use the `copy-files` target as a starting point.
+   - Install local dependencies using npm.

-3. `build` target:
+5. `build` target:
-   - Use the `deps` target as a starting point.
+   - Use the `install-deps` target as a starting point.
-   - Set the environment variables.
-   - Run the React build process with `npm run build`.
+   - Run the React Service Build with the appropriate environment variables.

-4. `all` target:
+6. `all` target:
-Earthfiles often have an `all` target that is run in CI or by a developer and covers all actions.
+   - Earthfiles often have an `all` target that is run in CI or by a developer and covers all actions.
-   - Build the `build` target with BUILD `+build` syntax.
+   - Build the `build` target with the BUILD `+target` syntax.

-Note that the Earthfile does not handle the Docker Hub login, image push, and repository cloning steps.
-These steps should be handled in your CI/CD pipeline or a separate script.
-The Earthfile focuses on the build process itself.